In the guide

 Where there are national, European or international standards relating to the product, these standards will also need to be taken into account.
 Not all personal light electric vehicles are approved for use in the same way.
 EAPCs are a particular type of motorised or electric vehicle designed for carrying persons and goods; they have their own set of regulations and standards governing their safety.

-EAPCs are vehicles that are essentially two- or three-wheeled cycles with the following definitions:
+EAPCs are vehicles that are essentially cycles with two or more wheels and the following definitions:

 - cycle must be fitted with pedals that are capable of propelling it